The Age-Old Question; Who Are You?

 Verse 25, Tao Te Ching

 All religions of the world agree on one thing.
 We start out as energy, formless, and without matter, in what some call Heaven, or the Universe, Nirvana, Paradise, or Olam Ha-Ba, to name a few.
 We then come into human form for a brief time.
 There are various belief systems about whether, when, and where we return to formless energy.
-But that’s a discussion for another book.
+But that’s a discussion for another time.
 Let’s take one step at a time.

 You came from spirit to experience a human reality.